-MOMA is the Museum of Modern Art and focusses on Modern and Contemporary Art.
+MoMA is the Museum of Modern Art and focuses on Modern and Contemporary Art.

-Meanwhile, The Met is the largest art Museum in the United States showcasing over 5,000 years’ worth of art, belonging to a variety of cultures and periods.
+Meanwhile, The Met is the largest art museum in the United States, showcasing over 5,000 years’ worth of art belonging to various cultures and periods.

 In fact, after exploring one of them, you can walk through Central Park and reach the other – in around 35 minutes.

-The Metropolitan Museum of Art, i.e. the Met and the Museum of Modern Art, i.e. MOMA are both excellent museums in New York City.
+The Metropolitan Museum of Art (The Met) and the Museum of Modern Art (MoMA) are excellent museums in New York City.

-Though it is impossible to state one out of the two as the best, we can compare the two Museums according to different parameters and give our recommendation.
+Though it is impossible to state one out of the two as the best, we can compare the two museums on various parameters.

-In this article, we will try and compare the two Museums according to the building, Modern Art on display, the rest of the art collection, outdoor space, opening hours, location and ticket prices.
+This article will compare the two museums according to the building, Modern Art on display, the rest of the art collection, outdoor space, opening hours, location, and ticket prices.

 A large sign put outside the building helps tourists identify tourist attraction.

-In sharp contrast, The Met has a much larger building – as massive as 2 million square feet.
+In sharp contrast, The Met has a much larger building measuring 2 million square feet.

 It is, in fact, the largest art museum in the USA.

-Inaugurated in 1880, MOMA is a beautiful and colossal and is a piece of art in itself.
+Inaugurated in 1880, The Met Museum is beautiful and colossal and a piece of art.

-So much so, many TV shows and movies such as ‘Hitch’ and the ‘Gossip Girls’ have been shot here.
+Many TV shows and movies such as ‘Hitch’ and the ‘Gossip Girls’ were shot in the building.

-This building is also the venue for Met Gala, Superbowl of Fashion which takes place on the first Monday of May every year.
+This building is also the venue for the Met Gala, Superbowl of Fashion, which occurs on the first Monday of May every year.

 Winner: The Met

-If you’re a fan of Modern Art, MOMA must be your first priority.
+If you’re a fan of Modern Art, MoMA must be your priority.

-The museum is wholly dedicated to Modern Art and exhibits the work of world-famous Modern artists like Monet, Van Gogh, Picasso, and Warhol.
+The museum is wholly dedicated to Modern Art and exhibits world-famous Modern artists like Monet, Van Gogh, Picasso, and Warhol.